Felodipine is a calcium channel blocker used to treat high blood pressure (hypertension).

 - medicines to reduce immune reactions such as ciclosporin or tacrolimus

-St John's wort, a herbal medicine taken for depression, is thought to interfere with the way felodipine works.
+St John's wort, a herbal remedy taken for depression, is thought to affect the way felodipine works.
 Talk to your doctor if you're thinking about taking St John's wort.